Russel88/RCon3D/README.md

 co-aggregation of 1 equals random positioning at that specific distance, &lt;1 means segregation and &gt;1 means aggregation.

-It is similar to 2D co-aggregation implemented in daime (<http://dome.csb.univie.ac.at/daime>), but this function works in 3D.
+It is similar to 2D co-aggregation implemented in [daime](http://dome.csb.univie.ac.at/daime), but this function works in 3D.

 Lets calculate 3D co-aggregation between channels "ste" and "xan".